How to Manage Your 401(k): Tips for All Investors

 1. Take Advantage of Your Employer Match

-This first 401(k) tip is admittedly basic, but also probably the most important.
-Understanding your employer match is essential to making the most of your 401(k).
+Understanding an employer match is important to making the most of your 401(k).

-One example of employer matching might be an employer matching 3% when you contribute 6%.
-Your employer may do something different, so be sure to find out.
+Some employers may require that employees make a certain minimum contribution to be eligible for matching funds.
+For example, an employer might match 3% when you contribute 6%.
+Your employer may do something different, so be sure to check with your HR or benefits representative.

-Even if you don’t choose to contribute the maximum allowable amount to your 401(k), you still may want to take advantage of your match.
-In other words, to follow the example above, if your maximum contribution limit is 10% and you don’t plan to contribute that much, it might make sense to at least contribute 6%, so that your employer contributes an additional 3%.
+Even if you don’t contribute the maximum allowable amount to your 401(k), you still may want to take advantage of the match.
+In other words, in the example above, if the maximum contribution limit for your 401(k) is 10% and you aren’t contributing that much, it might make sense to at least contribute 6% to get the employer match of 3%.

 An employer match is sometimes referred to as “free money,” as in, “don’t leave this free money on the table.”
-While that may be a playful way to think about it, an employer match is money that is part of your compensation and benefits package.
-It’s yours, so claiming it could be your first step in wealth building.
+An employer match is money that is part of your compensation and benefits package.
+Claiming it could be your first step in wealth building.

 2. Consider Your Circumstances Before Contributing the Max

-First, you may want to think about whether you’re going to need any of those funds prior to retirement.
+In addition, you may want to think about whether you’re going to need any of the money you might contribute to your 401(k) prior to retirement.
 Withdrawing money early from a 401(k) can result in a hefty penalty.

 There are some exceptions, depending on what you’ll use the withdrawn funds for.
 For example, qualified first-time home buyers may be exempt from the early distribution penalty.
 But for the most part, if you know you need to save for some big pre-retirement expenses, it may be better to do so in a non-qualified account.

-Another consideration is whether to put all of your eggs in your 401(k) basket.
-Of course, these accounts can offer big benefits in terms of tax deferral and may come with a matching contribution from your employer as well.
-But individuals who are eligible to contribute to a Roth IRA, may consider splitting contributions between the two accounts.
+You might also want to consider whether it makes sense to contribute to another type of retirement account as well, rather than putting all of your eggs in your 401(k) basket.
+While a 401(k) can offer benefits in terms of tax deferral and a matching contribution from your employer, individuals who are eligible to contribute to a Roth IRA, may want to think about splitting contributions between the two accounts.

 3. Understand Your 401(k) Investment Options

-The first step is contributing to a 401(k); the second is directing that money into particular investments.
-Typically, plan participants are able to choose from a list of mutual funds to invest in for the long-term.
-Some 401(k) plans may give participants the option of a lifecycle fund or a retirement target-date fund.
+Once you start contributing to a 401(k); the second step is directing that money into particular investments.
+Typically, plan participants choose from a list of investment options, many of which may be mutual funds.

-To pick the right mutual funds, you may want to consider what is being held inside those mutual funds.
-For example, a mutual fund that is invested in stocks means that you are now invested in the stock market.
+When picking funds, consider what they consist of.
+For example, a mutual fund that is invested in stocks means that you will be invested in the stock market.

-With each option, ask yourself: Does the underlying investment make sense for your goals and risk tolerance?
-Are you prepared to stay the course in the event of a stock market correction?
+With each option, think about this: Does the underlying investment make sense for your goals and risk tolerance?

 4. Stay the Course